 Turbulence anxiety causes me to be afraid of flying.
 How do I overcome the fear of flying?

 I’d recommend you overcome your anxiety by investing in a cure.
 You can find the fear of flying clinics available ready to help you at any time.
 These clinics are run by mental health professionals, specializing in anxious flyers.
-One of the best in business is SOAR.
-You can find their information in the sidebar link here.

 Featured Image: © Captain Smith, U.K.